Shad0w2123/Audiobook-Narrator/README.md

 4. Click the "Play" button to hear the narration.
 5. Use the "Save MP3" button to save the audio file.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions or improvements.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.